ignited/laravel-omnipay/README.md

 **Note:** this requires a large amount of composer work as it needs to fetch each seperate repository.
 This is not recommended.

+### Guzzle 6

+If you are using Guzzle 6 you need to require the following package.

+    composer require php-http/guzzle6-adapter

+Guzzle 7 now implements a PSR http client compliant adapter.
+So there is no need to include this.

 #### Laravel 5

 Add a ServiceProvider to your providers array in `config/app.php`: